HQSquantumsimulations/qoqo_qasm/README.md

 roqoqo-qasm provides the QasmBackend class that allows users translate a roqoqo circuit into a qasm file.
 Not all roqoqo operations have a corresponding qasm expression.
 Circuits containing operations without a corresponding expression can not be translated.

+## qoqo_qiskit

+Qiskit interface for the qoqo quantum toolkit by [HQS Quantum Simulations](https://quantumsimulations.de).

+qoqo_qiskit provides an interface to Qiskit's package.
+Qiskit is under the Apache-2.0 license ( see https://github.com/Qiskit/qiskit/blob/master/LICENSE.txt ). qoqo_qiskit itself is too provided under the Apache-2.0 license.

 ## General Notes